alon-cohen-23/HybridQRA/README.md

 ![RAG Stats](./ESPN_RAG_STATS.png)

-# Critic llm - Optional
+# Critic LLM - Optional
 To ensure your answer's accuracy, you can use a critic LLM that will verify it.
 This is done by utilizing a specialized prompt with instructions and a few examples (few-shot learning) to check for common sense.
 You can choose whether to enable this feature in the config.yaml file.

 # Getting Started